 Companies have all set specific goals and follow-through mechanisms to produce intended results, with consideration for ever-changing social, regulatory and market environment parameters.
 Millions of them base their operational processes thereby around worldwide accepted norms and standards.
-Over time however, the constantly changing environment may affect some of these operational processes results.
-To investigate suspected deviations and to check that just enough of the right kinds of risks are taken to effectively pursue intended goals, it is recommended to start a self-assessment (also called compliance testing) to produce a dashboard as a basis for corrective action.
-Below is an example of the kind of dashboard used for a Privacy Control Management System (PCMS) resulting from self-assessment work.
+Over time however, the constantly changing environment will affect some of these operational processes results.
+To investigate suspected deviations and to check that just enough of the right kinds of risks are taken to effectively pursue intended goals, it is recommended to do a self-assessment (also called compliance testing) to produce a dashboard as a basis for corrective action.
+Below is an example of the kind of dashboard used for checking EU General Data Protection Regulation compliance using a Privacy Control Framework (PCF) resulting from self-assessment work.
 The focus is on the rightmost column of below dashboard, Risk Action.
 Instructions on how to build the input for this dashboard follow further.